oplS17projects/Timberman/LEANGSEU_KIM.md

    #:password "858a41f4062992060150c844020f8f0b4d98f8bf8c54405896d7fbef858b6f0f"))
 ```

 There are instruction how to get these data.
 You can find it [here](https://devcenter.heroku.com/articles/heroku-postgresql).
 This is a public project.
-You shouldnot post all of these data online.
+You should not post all of these data online.
 It would allow anyone to access your database.

 Once you connect with database, you can do anything all the thing with it.
 Most use would be: